 To reach the east shore areas you can boat across (rentals are often avail. on weekends or bring your own) or park at the Peavine Trailhead and hike in.
 To reach the Peavine Trail drive north from Prescott, and turn right (east) onto Prescott Lakes Pkwy, move to the left lane and make the very first left onto Sundog Ranch Rd., and then make your first left into the trailhead parking area.
 The Peavine Trail will take you directly to the rocks that line the east shore.
 The trail is on an old railroad bed and is very level the whole way.
 About 30-40 minute hike or 10 -15 bike.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Watson Lake:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Watson Lake:

 Featured Route For Watson Lake

 Overhanging Nightmare 5.10d 6b+ 21 VII+ 21 E3 5b

 : ... : Jungle Gym Rock